KRFOSS/kali-docs/arm/beaglebone-black/index.md

 This process can take a while, depending on your PC, your microSD card speed, and the size of the Kali Linux image.

-Once the _dd_ operation is complete, boot up the Banana Pro with the microSD card plugged in.
+Once the _dd_ operation is complete, boot up the Beaglebone with the microSD card plugged in.

 You should be able to [log in to Kali](/docs/introduction/default-credentials/).